Pseudogap and Strong Pairing Induced by Incipient and Shallow Bands in the Quasi-Two-Dimensional KCa$_{2}$Fe$_{4}$As$_{4}$F$_{2}$

-Strong pairing and pseudogap behavior are observed in K12442 which has shallow and incipient bands, whereas in Ni-K12442, with the shallow and incipient bands being eliminated by electron doping, our optical study reveals BCS-like weak-coupling Cooper pairs without a pseudogap.
-These results imply that the pseudogap and strong pairing in K12442 are closely related to the shallow and incipient bands.
 In FeSCs, it has been generally accepted that superconductivity stems from spin-fluctuation mediated interband pairing interactions, which give rise to an $s_{\pm}$ gap symmetry~\cite{Mazin2008PRL,Kuroki2008PRL}.
 The SC gaps in different bands follow $\Delta_{1}/\Delta_{2} = -\sqrt{N_{2}/N_{1}}$~\cite{Hirschfeld2011RPP}, where $N_{i}$ is the total density of states contributed by the $i$th band.
-This equation indicates that a shallow or incipient band exhibits a large SC gap, but can only make a small or null contribution to superfluidity.
+This equation indicates that a shallow or incipient band exhibits a large SC gap, but can only make a small contribution to superfluidity.
 Furthermore, previous work on FeSCs has revealed that shallow and incipient bands usually host strong pairing~\cite{Lubashevsky2012NP,Miao2015NC,Shimojima2017SA,Chubukov2016PRB,Chen2015PRB}.
-Considering these facts, we propose that in K12442, the interband pairing interaction involving the shallow and incipient bands induces strong pairing and a large gap near $M$ with very small or null superfluid weight, leading to a pseudogap that behaves like a precursor of an SC gap.
+Considering these facts, we propose that in K12442, the interband pairing interaction involving the shallow and incipient bands induces strong pairing and a large gap near $M$ with very small superfluid weight, leading to a pseudogap that behaves like a precursor of an SC gap.
 In Ni-K12442, as the shallow and incipient bands near $M$ are eliminated, the interband pairing interaction between the hole pockets at $\Gamma$ and the electron pocket at $M$ induces a moderate SC gap with finite superfluid weight.
 In this case, no pseudogap is expected.
+Finally, we would like to point out that while our results are consistent with the precursor superconductivity scenario for the pseudogap, we cannot completely exclude a magnetic mechanism, such as SDW fluctuations.